 - How we will win: Do we compete on low cost or differentiation?

-The story of Star Laundry is indicative of what a good strategy looks like.
+The story of Star Laundry is indicative of what a good strategic decision looks like.

 Yaakoub Hijazi took over his family commercial laundry and dry-cleaning business when his father died.
 He faced two strategic problems: the business was on the brink of bankruptcy and laundry is a cutthroat business, price-cutting to gain market share is rampant.